nextseto/Semestr/README.md

 ![platforms](https://img.shields.io/badge/platform-ios-lightgrey.svg?style=flat)
 [![DUB](https://img.shields.io/dub/l/vibe-d.svg)]()

-**Semestr** keeps track of classes, events, and meetings for students and professors over various semesters in multiple disciplines on their iOS devices running iOS 8 or higher.
+**Semestr** keeps track of classes, events, and meetings for students and professors over various semesters in multiple disciplines on their iOS devices running iOS 9+.

+ Once development is done I will submit this application to the App Store as a free app and keep this repository open source to let others build on top of this.

 ## Features
 - Can add and delete courses for a named semester